keymanapp/keyboards/release/sil/sil_cameroon_qwerty/README.md

 ﻿Cameroon QWERTY keyboard
 =====================

-Copyright (C) 2018 SIL Cameroon
+Copyright (C) 2018-2019 SIL Cameroon

-Version 6.0.2
+Version 6.0.3

 __DESCRIPTION__

 This keyboard layout seeks to follow the General Alphabet of Cameroonian Languages.
 It includes a touch layout for Android and iOS devices.
+Full documentation is available in the help files.

 Links
 -----